pieterlange/kube-backup/README.md

   * `GITCRYPT_PRIVATE_KEY` - Path to private gpg key for git-crypt.
 See [git-crypt section](#git-crypt) for details.
 Default: `/secrets/gpg-private.key`
   * `GITCRYPT_SYMMETRIC_KEY` - Path to shared symmetric key for git-crypt.
 See [git-crypt section](#git-crypt).
 Default: `/secrets/symmetric.key`

-Chose one of two authentication mechanisms:
+Choose one of two authentication mechanisms:

-  * If using AWS CodeCommit and policy-based access from AWS, modify your cluster configuration to provide GitPull and GitPush access for that CodeCommit repo to your cluster.
+  * When using AWS CodeCommit and policy-based access from AWS, modify your cluster configuration to provide GitPull and GitPush access for that CodeCommit repo to your cluster.
 If using `kops`, the configuration will look something like this:

   ```yaml
     additionalPolicies: